-The Government’s aquaculture strategy to 2025 sets objectives and actions to guide sustainable growth of New Zealand’s aquaculture industry.
+The Government’s aquaculture strategy sets objectives and actions to guide sustainable growth of New Zealand’s aquaculture industry.

 About the aquaculture strategy